A Message from the Minister

 Email Rev. Frank

-I bring to my ministry my years of work as a photographer, which taught me to look for what is not immediately obvious, to think on my feet, to work well and stay calm under pressure.
-I bring my experience as a fly fisherman and lover of the outdoors, which teaches me to pay attention, and reminds me that we most often find the holy outside the church’s walls.
-And I bring my experience as a husband and father, which continues to teach me how to balance work and play, the importance of self-care, and that commitment is a gift and a blessing.
+I bring to the ministry my years of work as a photographer, which taught me to look for what is not immediately obvious, to think on my feet, to appreciate the beauty of diversity, to stay calm under pressure.
+I bring my experience as a fly fisherman and lover of the outdoors, which teaches me to watch and listen, and reminds me that we most often find the holy outside the church’s walls.
+And I bring my experience as a husband and father, which continues to teach me to pay attention, to balance work and family, that commitment is a gift and a blessing.

-Please don’t hesitate to be in touch with me if you would like to meet.
+Please don’t hesitate to be in touch with me if you’d like to connect.
 I’m generally in the office on Tuesdays, Wednesdays and Thursdays.
 Friday is my sermon writing day and Monday is my day off.
-I hope to have the chance to connect with you, and I wish you blessings on your journey.
+I hope to have the chance to get to know you, and I wish you blessings on your journey.

 Rev. Frank Clarkson